-Virtio networking (virtio-net) was developed as the Linux\ KVM para-virtualized method for communicating network packets between host and guest.
+Virtio networking (virtio-net) was developed as the Linux KVM para-virtualized method for communicating network packets between host and guest.
 It was found that virtio-net performance was poor due to context switching and packet copying between host, guest, and QEMU.
 The following figure shows the system architecture for a virtio-based networking (virtio-net).
-Figure16.
-QEMU Virtio-net (prior to vhost-net)

-The Linux\ Kernel vhost-net module was developed as an offload mechanism for virtio-net.
+The Linux Kernel vhost-net module was developed as an offload mechanism for virtio-net.
 The vhost-net module enables KVM (QEMU) to offload the servicing of virtio-net devices to the vhost-net kernel module, reducing the context switching and packet copies in the virtual dataplane.